BigRLab/Fast_KMeans/README.md

 # Fast_KMeans
-Some algorithm to accelerate *k*-Means clustering.
+Some algorithms to accelerate *k*-Means clustering.

 ## Vanilla *k*-Means
 In `KMeans.py`